Bharat Jodo Yatra not taken out to project Rahul Gandhi as PM face: Jairam Ramesh | Politics

 ''I do not think you should trivialise the Bharat Jodo Yatra.
 Do not reduce it to individuals or elections, the yatra is functioning at a much higher level,'' he said.

-The foot march resumed from Karnal on Saturday morning, with scores of people joining Gandhi on his journey.
+''The Bharat Jodo Yatra has been organised to reinforce and strengthen the Congress's ideology, which stands diametrically opposite to the RSS ideology,'' the veteran leader said.

-The yatra entered Karnal district on Friday from adjoining Panipat, where Gandhi addressed a public meeting.
+''The Congress is the only political party in India that has never been in an alliance with the BJP in any government in any state,'' he added.

-The yatra re-entered Haryana from Uttar Pradesh on Thursday evening.
-After the night halt, it commenced from Panipat's Kurar on Friday.
+The yatra resumed from Karnal on Saturday morning, with scores of people joining Gandhi on his journey.

-The foot march covered more than 130 kilometres in the first phase in Haryana from December 21 to 23, passing through Nuh, Gurugram and Faridabad districts.
+The foot march entered Karnal district on Friday from adjoining Panipat, where Gandhi addressed a public meeting.

 The yatra, which was launched from Kanyakumari in Tamil Nadu on September 7, will end with Gandhi hoisting the national flag in Jammu and Kashmir's Srinagar by January 30.